Vehmeyer/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  The inner function reaches out to personalDice to access the name.
+This function is nested inside the personalDice function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The string returns "Dan rolled a"... both times it's called.
+The number (from ${newRoll}) changes each time it's called.

 c.
 What is the lexical scope of `newRoll`?
+  newRoll is block scoped withing the nested function.

 ### Task 3 - Stretch Goals